Arawa FA B-League

-The Arawa FA B-League is the second tier of soccer in the Autonomous Region of Bougainville.
+The Arawa FA B-League is the second tier of soccer in the Autonomous Region of Bougainville, and third in the Papua New Guinea.
 It is organized by the Arawa Football Association, a member of the Bougainville Football Federation, which is itself an affiliate of the Papua New Guinea Football Association.
 Founded in 2004, the Arawa Football Association celebrated its fifteenth anniversary coinciding with the 2019 Grand Final match played between Extreme FC and Poraka FC.
 The league has received significant funding from the Bougainville Copper and its parent company Rio Tinto.